 Sebum is a substance that is mainly produced and then excreted by the skin’s sebaceous gland.
 It coats the hair follicles, travelling through the follicle’s pores to reach the skin’s surface.

-When it reaches the skin, it combines with lipids (oil) and sweat to form a fine acidic coating called the acid mantle protecting the skin from bacteria and viruses keeping the skin moist and hydrated.
+When it reaches the skin, it combines with lipids (oil) and sweat to form a fine acidic coating called the acid mantle protecting the skin from bacteria and viruses and keeping the skin moist and hydrated.

-When too much sebum builds up on the scalp, it eventually hardens and hinders the growth of healthy hair.
-Under production of sebum can also effect the growth of hair.
+When too much sebum builds up on the scalp, it eventually hardens and hinders healthy hair growth.
+Under production of sebum can also affect the growth of hair.
 Not enough sebum creates undernourished hair.
 The hair becomes dry and brittle, resulting in hair loss and breakage.

 DHT treats your follicles as foreign objects in your body like an autoimmune response and rejects the follicles.
 Without a DHT inhibitor in the bloodstream (systemically) or topically on the scalp, DHT forces the follicles to decay and shorten the anagen phase.
-Sebum it’s self does not kill the hair, but it is a carrier for DHT, and for those with DHT sensitive hair it becomes a problem.
+Sebum itself does not kill the hair, but it is a carrier for DHT, and for those with DHT-sensitive hair, it becomes a problem.

-The best way to deal with overproduction of sebum is to wash your hair regularly with products that restore the balance.
-Our SureThik Root Penetrating Shampoo contains String Nettle, and Sage which are very helpful natural treatments in the removal of excess sebum.
+The best way to deal with the overproduction of sebum is to wash your hair regularly with products that restore the balance.
+Our SureThik Root Penetrating Shampoo contains String Nettle and Sage, which are very helpful natural treatments in removing excess sebum.
 Other natural ingredients to look for are seaweed, horsetail, rosemary, coltsfoot and chamomile.